PluribusDigital/playbook/hiring/technical_interviews.md

 ### Interview

 In an in-person discussion or video call, the candidate speaks with one or more interviewers for a holistic deep dive.
-This will combine discussion on technical evaluation, team dynamics, growth desires, etc.
+This will combine discussion on technical evaluation, team dynamics, growth desires, etc. An interview may be broken into multiple sessions / multiple appointments based on the role.
+For example, a technical deep dive may be a separate discussion from meeting the team to learn more about specific project skill fit.

 ## Technical Evaluation Methods